rust-lang/project-ffi-unwind/rfcs/0000-simple_unwind_annotation.md

 * The group expects to continue as follows:
     * Rust panic traversing "no destructor" native frames:
         * Lucet and mozjpeg require only Rust panics traversing "no-destructor" native frames
-    * Native panic/lonjmp traversing "no destructor" Rust frames:
+    * Native panic traversing "no destructor" Rust frames:
-        * this would handle the Lua/Ruby APIs, which expect to longjmp over "no-destructor" Rust frames -- we would try to define that and give a useful lint
+        * this *might* also make it possible to specify when longjmp is safe (same condition), which would handle the Lua/Ruby APIs, which expect to longjmp over "no-destructor" Rust frames -- we would try to define that and give a useful lint.
+Longjmp safety is not explicitly in scope except in so far as it interacts with exception handling.
     * Native exception traversing Rust frames with destructors
 * Known unknowns to be determined
     * We may not be able to specify all of the above interactions in a fully cross platform way